PennLINC/babs/docs/source/walkthrough.rst

 As you can see, BABS has automatically handled the positional arguments of BIDS App (i.e., input directory, output directory, and analysis level - 'participant'). ``--participant-label`` is also covered by BABS, too.

+.. developer's note: below is generated based on `tree -L 3 .`

 .. dropdown:: What's inside the created BABS project ``my_BABS_project``?